tc39/notes/es8/2017-07/jul-26.md

 DH: We'll need a format for annotating a sourcemap, at some point, right?

-BF: There are out-of-band ways to do that (YK: such as HTTP headers).
+BFS: There are out-of-band ways to do that (YK: such as HTTP headers).

 YK: There may be benefits to thinking about the source map format at the same time as the AST format.
 Traditional source maps are text-to-text mappings (and the binary AST isn't text with lines and columns).